Father Of Rockville Rape Suspect Arrested On Immigration Charge

 — Fox News (@FoxNews) March 28, 2017

 The other suspect, 17, is from El Salvador.
-Both teens being tried as adults and are in custody without bail.
-The attorney for the younger suspect also claims that the incident was consensual and that text message to that effect exist, according to the Washington Post.
+Both teens are being tried as adults and are in custody without bail.
+The attorney for the younger suspect also claims that the incident was consensual and that text messages to that effect exist, according to the Washington Post.
 Cops insist that there was no consent, describing the alleged attack as horrible and brutal.

 Under President Trump, ICE has also apparently ended the catch-and-release policy that was in effect under the Obama administration as alluded to above.